eclipse-langium/langium-website/content/docs/grammar-language.md

 person Bob
 Hello Bob !
 ```
-but will fail to parse:
+but the following:
 ```
 person Bob
 Hello Sara !
 ```
-because a `Person` object with the ID of 'Sara' has not been instantiated even though 'Sara' is a valid `ID`.
+will result in an error message since the cross reference resolution will fail because a `Person` object with the ID of 'Sara' has not been instantiated even though 'Sara' is a valid `ID`.

 #### Unordered Groups
 [NOTE] Unordered group are currently not supported but seems like it's being worked on.
 I think this is still valuable info that could be added to the documentation at a later stage if needed.